-- a.
-An application for a special permit or site plan approval shall be submitted to the Codes Enforcement Officer on forms and in quantities prescribed by the Planning Board.
-Such application shall be submitted no later than the first of the month in which it will be initially reviewed, or at such other time as the Planning Board may specify by resolution. - b.
-If an application is for a parcel or parcels on which more than one use requiring a special permit is proposed, the applicant may submit a

-- single application for all such uses.
+- B. Waivers.
+The Planning Board may waive some of the information requirements in § 148-10-8A above, as it deems appropriate to the scale and anticipated impact of the proposal. - C. Review process for special permits and major project site plans. - (1) Preapplication meeting and workshop.
+Before filing an application, a preliminary conference with the Codes Enforcement Officer is required to discuss the nature of the project, to explain application requirements, and provide and classify it as a major or minor project.
+A preliminary conference with the Planning Board is then required to discuss the nature of the project and to determine the information that will need to be submitted in a preliminary site plan.
+The original signed application plus multiple copies as required by the reviewing shall be submitted at such time as required by the Board.
+The Codes Enforcement Officer will conduct a preliminary review of the application materials.
+Copies of the application form and applicant's guide may be obtained from the Town Codes Enforcement Officer's office.
+An application shall not be deemed to be officially submitted until the Planning Board's meeting at which the Board accepts it as sufficient to begin the review process. - (2) Application. - (a) An application for a special permit or site plan approval shall be submitted to the Codes Enforcement Officer on forms and in quantities prescribed by the Planning Board.
+Such application shall be submitted no later than the first of the month in which it will be initially reviewed or at such other time as the Planning Board may specify by resolution. - (b) If an application is for a parcel or parcels on which more than one use requiring a special permit is proposed, the applicant may submit a single application for all such uses.
 The Planning Board may grant the application with respect to some proposed uses and not others.
-For purposes of determining whether the application is a major or minor project, and for SEQRA compliance, all proposed uses on a single parcel or on contiguous or related parcels under single or related ownership shall be considered together. - c.
-Application for area variance.
-Notwithstanding any provision of law to the contrary, where a proposed special permit or site plan contains one or more features which do not comply with the dimensional requirements of this chapter, application may be made to the Zoning Board of Appeals for an area variance pursuant to § 148-10-10.E, without a decision or determination by the Codes Enforcement Officer. - 3.
-State Environmental Quality Review Act (SEQRA) compliance.
+For purposes of determining whether the application is a major or minor project, and for SEQRA compliance, all proposed uses on a single parcel or on contiguous or related parcels under single or related ownership shall be considered together. - (c) Application for area variance.
+Notwithstanding any provision of law to the contrary, where a proposed special permit or site plan contains one or more features which do not comply with the dimensional requirements of this chapter, application may be made to the Zoning Board of Appeals for an area variance pursuant to § 148-10-10E, without a decision or determination by the Codes Enforcement Officer. - (3) State Environmental Quality Review Act (SEQRA)9 compliance.
 Upon receipt of application materials it deems sufficient to begin review, the Planning Board shall initiate the New York State Environmental Quality Review process by either circulating the application and environmental assessment form to all involved agencies (if coordinated review is undertaken) or by issuing its determination of significance within 20 days.
 Where the proposed action may have a significant effect on the environment, the Planning Board shall issue a positive declaration and require the submission of a draft environmental impact statement (DEIS).
-No time periods for decision making in this chapter shall begin to run until either acceptance of a DEIS as satisfactory pursuant to New York State Department of Environmental Conservation regulations or the issuance of a negative declaration. - 4.
-Referral to County Planning Board. - a.
-Upon receipt of application materials it deems to be sufficient to initiate SEQRA review, the Planning Board shall refer to the Onondaga County Planning Board any application for a special permit or site plan affecting real property within 500 feet of the boundary of the Town of Skaneateles, the boundary of any existing or proposed county or state park or other recreational area, the boundary of any existing or proposed county or state roadway, the boundary of any existing or proposed right-of-way for a stream or drainage channel owned by the county for which the county has established channel lines, the boundary of any existing or proposed county- or state-owned land on which a public building or institution is situated, or the boundary of a farm operation within an agricultural district as defined in Article 25-AA of the Agriculture and Markets Law, pursuant to General Municipal Law, Article 12-B, §§ 239-I and 239-m, as amended. - b.
-No action shall be taken on applications referred to the County Planning Board until its recommendation has been received, or 30
+No time periods for decision making in this chapter shall begin to run until either acceptance of a DEIS as satisfactory pursuant to New York State Department of Environmental Conservation regulations or the issuance of a negative declaration.